-We expect that the Compensation Committee will meet at least two times annually and with greater frequency if necessary.
+We expect that the Compensation Committee will generally meet four times annually and with greater frequency if necessary.
 The agenda for each meeting is usually developed by the Chair of the Compensation Committee, in consultation with the CEO.
 The Compensation Committee meets regularly in executive session.
 However, from time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
 The Chief Executive Officer may not participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding his compensation or individual performance objectives.
-The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of SCYNEXIS.
+The charter of the Compensation Committee grants the Compensation Committee full access to all books, records, facilities and personnel of SCYNEXIS, and provides that the Compensation Committee may form and delegate authority to subcommittee as appropriate.
 In addition, under the charter, the Compensation Committee has the authority to obtain, at the expense of SCYNEXIS, advice and assistance from internal and external legal, accounting or other advisors and other external resources that the Compensation Committee considers necessary or appropriate in the performance of its duties.
 The Compensation Committee has direct responsibility for the oversight of the work of any advisers engaged for the purpose of advising the Committee.
 In particular, the Compensation Committee has the sole authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
-Under the charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the compensation committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and NASDAQ, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.
+Under the charter, the Compensation Committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the Compensation Committee, other than in-house legal counsel and certain other types of advisers, only after taking into consideration six factors, prescribed by the SEC and NASDAQ, that bear upon the adviser's independence; however, there is no requirement that any adviser be independent.

-During the past fiscal year the Compensation Committee engaged two independent compensation consultants, after taking into consideration the six factors prescribed by the SEC and NASDAQ.
-Both consultants are independent compensation consultants that serve as a compensation resource available to the Compensation Committee on an hourly basis.
-As part of its engagement, Compensia was requested by the Compensation Committee to develop a grant value method for equity compensation of employees for consideration by the Compensation Committee and to review the competitiveness of director compensation based on a comparative group of biotechnology and pharmaceutical companies with market capitalizations generally less than \$250 million.
-Compensia was also requested by the Compensation Committee to review compensation of senior executives in comparison with other biotech companies.
-Vareo Advisors, LLC was requested by the Compensation Committee to advise the Compensation Committee on compensation benchmarking, to review equity guideline recommendations and to assist in developing an overall employee compensation structure for consideration by the Compensation Committee.
+During the past fiscal year the Compensation Committee engaged one independent compensation consultant, after taking into consideration the six factors prescribed by the SEC and NASDAQ.
+Compensia is an independent compensation consultant that serves as a compensation resource available to the Compensation Committee on an hourly basis.
+As part of its engagement, Compensia was requested by the Compensation Committee to develop a grant value method for equity compensation of employees and directors for consideration by the Compensation Committee and to review the competitiveness of director compensation based on a comparative group of biotechnology and pharmaceutical companies with market capitalizations generally less than \$250 million.
+Compensia was also requested by the Compensation Committee to review compensation of senior executives in comparison with other biotech companies to advise the Compensation Committee on compensation benchmarking, to review equity guideline recommendations and to assist in developing an overall employee compensation structure for consideration by the Compensation Committee.